loganlgraham/afcpln/README.md

 This repository now includes configuration for a zero-build Vercel deployment that serves the static UI and mounts the Express API as a serverless function.

 1. Push the repository to GitHub and import it into Vercel.
-2. Add an environment variable named `MONGODB_URI` in your Vercel project settings so the function can reach your MongoDB instance.
+2. Add environment variables named `MONGODB_URI` and `JWT_SECRET` in your Vercel project settings so the function can reach your MongoDB instance and issue tokens with a secret only you know.
 3. Deploy.
 The included `vercel.json` rewrites requests under `/api/*` to the serverless handler in `api/index.js` and serves everything else from the `client/` directory.

 The root `package.json` uses npm workspaces so Vercel installs the API dependencies automatically.
 Local development workflows (`npm run dev`, `npm test`) continue to work exactly as before.